DILCISBoard/E-ARK-CSIP/specification/implementation/metadata/general-requirements/index.md

 Before we describe the detailed requirements for the use of METS and PREMIS we would like to highlight some general aspects which need to be implemented commonly across all metadata.

 ### The use of identifiers
-The ID data type in XML does define that a legit value must begin with a letter, or the underscore character (‘_’), and contain no characters other than letters, digits, hyphens, underscores, full stops, and certain combining and extension characters.
+The ID data type in XML ( https://www.w3.org/TR/xml-id/ ) define that a legit value must begin with a letter, or the underscore character (‘_’), and contain no characters other than letters, digits, hyphens, underscores, full stops, and certain combining and extension characters.
 To overcome this limitation and in order to allow for interoperable package identification all identifiers within Common Specification metadata MUST start with a prefix, followed by the actual value of the identifier.

 Examples: